unum-cloud/ustore/README.md

 ![UCSB 10 TB Results](assets/charts/Performance.png)

 Designing UDisk was a much more challenging 7-year long endeavour.
-It included inventing new tree-like structures, implemting partial kernel bypass with `io_uring`, complete bypass with `SPDK`, GPU acceleration, and even a custom internal filesystem.
+It included inventing new tree-like structures, implementing partial kernel bypass with `io_uring`, complete bypass with `SPDK`, GPU acceleration, and even a custom internal filesystem.
 **UDisk is the first engine to be designed from scratch with parallel architectures and kernel-bypass in mind**.

 > [Jump to Benchmarks](#benchmarks).